denalitherapeutics/archs4/README.md

 y <- archs4::as.DGEList("GSE52564", feature_type = "gene")
 ```

-That command takes about a second to run on recent SSD-driven laptop.
+That command loads a 31,553 gene by 17 sample DGEList, and takes about a second to run on recent SSD-driven laptop.